elusivecodes/FyreUserAgent/README.md

 **Is Robot**

-Determine if the user agent is a robot.
+Determine whether the user agent is a robot.

 ```php
 $isRobot = $userAgent->isRobot();